-- Services core advisors provide for students, especially help with choosing a major and advising during orientation
+• Services first-year advisors provide for students, especially help with choosing a major or discerning an academic path

 Student Development Co-Director: Michael Puma, x2190